bartgora/RPNLibrary/README.md

 Changing public API, so now you have to use "." in the numbers, and "," </br>
 as function parameter separators( in previuos versions "." and "," were interpreted the same)

-Asume that you want to add a function max(number, number), which will return greater value, You will have to extend AbstractFunctionStrategy like this:
+Assume that you want to add a function max(number, number), which will return greater value, You will have to extend AbstractFunctionStrategy like this:

 ```java